 Through overuse, antibiotics are becoming ineffective – a process that could “…undo a century of medical progress”, according to the World Health Organisation.
-As part of Antibiotic Awareness Week, discover the role the University is playing in the international fight to stop the rise of superbugs.
+Discover the role the University is playing in the international fight to stop the rise of superbugs.

 Tackling drug resistance is about changing human behaviour.